Taah1000/alx-system_engineering-devops/0x00-shell_basics/README.md

-display current directory content in long format
+display content with hidden fils